Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 ## About

-This repository contains the Dockerfile for a self-hosted GitHub Actions runner and an associated Terraform module which can be run in your environment to provision:
+This repository contains Dockerfiles for self-hosted GitHub Actions runners and an associated Terraform module which can be run in your environment to provision:

 - ECS Cluster
 - ECS Service